jayden-hobbs/Flipper-Zero/README.md

 # Flipper-Zero 💻⚙️🧑‍💻

 This is a collection of ducky scripts to use on my own Flipper Zero deivce!
 This mostly repo mainly consists of pranks using the BadKB or BadUSB app.
+Some of these are copied and modified and will be correctly refrenced whereas some will be made from scratch.

 ## Repo Stats 📈📊⭐